KevinApodaca/FRIC-team8-SBSG/Sprint-Retro.md

 1. Reading provided articles and resources from members to keep up to date about technologies we are using.

 ## Try Out

+# Sprint Retro 11/16/2020

+## Keep the Same as
+1. use of `Recordit` to see the changes that have been made.
+2. Collaborative programming in discord channels help increase productivity and interaction

+## Do More of
+1. Pull requests with CodeFactor

+## Try Out
+1. Social events with the bois